rednafi/digressions/_posts/python/2020-06-16-python-proxy-pattern.md

 class Interface(ABC):
-    """
-    Interfaces of Interface, Concrete & Proxy should be the same, because the client should be able to use Concrete or Proxy without any change in their internals.
+    """Interfaces of Interface, Concrete & Proxy should be the same, because the client should be able to use Concrete or Proxy without any change in their internals.
     """